Christmas in Egypt Guide: What interests during this special day

 Why is Christmas celebrated on two different dates in Egypt?

-Egypt has over 10 million Christians, comprising about 10% of the population.
-More than 90% of these Christians are Coptic Orthodox, who observe Christmas on January 7th.
-This is why January 7th is a national holiday in Egypt.
-However, Christmas is also celebrated on December 25th by other Christian denominations in Egypt.
+The number of Christians in Egypt is more than 10 million which is approximately 10 percent of the population.
+Over 90 percent of these Christians are the Coptic Orthodox, who celebrate Christmas on January 7th.
+That is why January 7th is a national holiday in Egypt.
+Other denominations of Christians in Egypt however celebrate Christmas on 25th December.

 Fasting days before Christmas

-The second fact, part of a few facts about Christmas in Egypt, is that Orthodox Christians in Egypt begin a 43-day fast starting on November 25th, leading up to the celebration of Christ's birth on January 7th.
+The second fact, of some facts about Christmas in Egypt, is that Orthodox Christians in Egypt commence a fast of 43 days, starting on the 25 th of November, until the birth of Christ is celebrated on the 7 th of January.

 Some special food at Christmas in Egypt